nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Feature: "Add" Form UI

-#### Implementation
+#### Overview

 The `AddRecipeForm` allows users to input the recipe they wish to add over a Graphical User Interface form instead of the command box.
-The following sequence diagram illustrates how the different components interact with one another in the execution of an add form command.
+The following sequence diagram illustrates how the different components interact with one another in the execution of an `addf` command.

 <img class="diagram" src="images/AddFormSequenceDiagram.png" width="1128"/>

+#### Implementation

 The `AddRecipeForm` class inherits from the `RecipeForm` base class which extends the `UiPart<Region>` class and initializes various UI components, such as `TextFields`, `TextAreas` that are used for displaying and editing recipe details and `Buttons` for saving and closing the form.